 Through Religious Education, students should learn to appreciate that life has religious, spiritual and moral dimensions.
 The Religious Education programme develops their awareness, understanding, knowledge and appreciation of the key Christian teachings about God, Father, Son and Holy Spirit; about Jesus Christ, and about the Bible.
 We seek to develop students’ ability to interpret and relate the Bible to personal life and current affairs.
 We aim to impart knowledge, understanding and appreciation of the growth of Christianity; of its worship, prayer and religious language; and a growing awareness of the meaning of belonging to a Christian tradition.

-Fr.
-Denis Hooper OSB is the School Chaplain.
-His job is to support the spiritual and religious life of the school and to share in providing pastoral care to students, staff and parents alike.
-The Chaplain’s office is located next to the Health Centre.
+Two monks – Fr Denis Hooper and Br Justin Robinson – are chaplains to the school community.
+Their role is to support the spiritual and religious life of the school and to provide pastoral care to students, staff and their families.